 Mattresses are known to release small amounts of gaseous chemicals called Volatile Organic Compounds (VOCs).
 These are emitted from the polyurethane foam generally used in making mattresses, or other chemicals used in flame retardants.

 Under the new regulation passed in 2007 by the Consumer Product Safety Commission (CPSC), all mattresses manufactured for sale in the US must be flame and fire-resistant.
 To meet these standards many mattress manufacturers have taken to chemical flame retardants like polybrominated diphenyl ethers (PBDEs).
-These chemicals may cause some health hazards like neurodevelopmental deficits, reproductive changes, or even cancer.
+These chemicals may cause like neurodevelopmental deficits, reproductive changes, or even cancer.

 According to the US Environmental Protection Agency, health risks associated with VOCs can range from eye, nose, and throat irritation to headache.
 Some VOCs like benzene, acetaldehyde, and formaldehyde may lead to allergies, lower respiratory irritation, or neurologic effects.

 Recent research shows that your body heat increases the amount of VOC emissions from your mattress.
 However, the study states that the estimated increase is still below the “No Significant Risk Levels” (NSRL) set under strict California environmental laws.
 Bear in mind that these standards are set for adults.
 Children are more vulnerable to toxic chemicals—their threshold for chemical tolerance is much lower than adults.